No-Name-Yet-Exist/Conceptual-Topology/CTL.md

             prince
 ```
 **Note: ∧ vs ⊕**
-∧ strictly requires shared meaning, yet ⊕ offers safe addition to the meaning.
-This can be differentiated by Z-frame.
+∧ strictly requires shared meaning and a shared Z-frame. </br>
+⊕ offers safe addition to the meaning and does not strictly require a shared Z-frame.
+However, the presence of a common superordinate Z-frame (e.g. Mammal) is preferable for ensuring semantic continuity.

 **Definition of ⊕ Operator**
 ```